y-brehm/waveAlign/README.md

 Target LUFS is set to -14 by default but is user adjustable between -10 dB and -30 dB LUFS.

-Example for processing files from the `./input` folder with a loudness target of `-14` dB LUFS, storing the processed files in the `./output` folder:
+Example for processing files from the `./input` folder with a loudness target of `-14` dB LUFS, storing the processed files in the `./output` folder, while checking for clipping:

 ````
-python -m wavealign.batch_process_files -i ./input -o ./output -t -14 -r False
+python -m wavealign.batch_process_files -i ./input -o ./output -t -14  --check_for_clipping
 ````